 Bayford View.
 This testing opening par five requires a certain amount of bravery as out of bounds runs all the way down the right hand side and your second shot is blind.
 Once negotiated, the green awaits invitingly at the base of the hill.

 Blackfan Rise.
 This 339 yard hole has a sloping fairway from left to right down towards a stream that meanders along the length of the hole, so a tee shot down the left hand side is the ideal line.
-The approach is uphill to a green that slopes from back to front, so exercise caution on your way back if you finish past the flag.
+The approach is uphill and plays longer than the yardage.
+The green slopes from back to front, so exercise caution on your way back if you finish past the flag.

 Fanshaws.
-Although one of the shorter par 4’s on the course at just over 300 yards and stroke index 18 the challenge is to master the raised sloping right to left green.
+Although one of the shorter par 4’s on the course at just over 300 yards, the difficulty lies in the green, which slopes from front to back and right to left.
+Many a 3 putt here !

 The Rookery.
-An uphill par 4 that plays every one of it’s 452 yards from the back tee.
+An uphill par 4 that plays longer than it’s 452 yards from the back tee.
 The smart golfer will play this as a par 5 and hope for a putt to drop on the two tiered green.

 Captain’s Drive – This testing dog leg to the right requires an accurate tee shot to set up a view of the narrow, well guarded green with water awaiting the miss hit approach, and out of bounds left.

 The Tower.
 The first and friendliest of the par 3’s has two cross bunkers 30 yards short distorting the distance but a nice straight hit over these should set you up for a good chance of a par.

 Nobles Fade.
 A second dog leg to the right is once again all about position to set up your approach shot.
 Big hitters attempt to cut the corner by driving over the huge trees to set up a short pitch to the green but for most of us mere mortals taking aim for the marker post is the wisest move, which may leave a 150 yard approach to the green.